Visit Marimurtra Botanical Garden in Blanes, Spain

 The beach, marina and seaside town of Blanes, Costa Brava, Catalunya

-Once the bus had finally disgorged us at the top we were escorted into the garden.
-Our naturalist guide gave us an overview, beginning with telling us about the garden’s overview.
-Hs told us that its beginnings were almost 100 years ago when Carl Faust, a businessman and naturalist, purchased 16 hectares above Blanes in order to create a center for botanical study, teaching and research.
+Once the bus had finally disgorged us at the top of the hill,we were escorted into the garden.
+Our naturalist guide gave us an overview of Marimurtra.
+He told us that the garden began almost 100 years ago when Carl Faust, a businessman and naturalist, purchased 16 hectares above Blanes in order to create a center for botanical study, teaching and research.

 Brick building of Marimurtra botanical research center hides behind trees in the garden

-Mar i Murtra, incidentally, means Sea and Myrtle, and yes, it does overlook the sea.
-Most of the garden is preserved for study but about four or five acres are open to the public.
-The 4000-odd species that grow here come from five continents, and are grouped by their place of origin so, for instance, all the American cacti are in the same area.
+Mar i Murtra, incidentally, means Sea and Myrtle in Catalan, and yes, it does overlook the sea.
+Most of the garden is preserved for study, with about four or five acres open to the public.
+The 4000-odd species that grow here come from five continents and are grouped by their place of origin.
+For instance, all the American cacti are growing in the same area.

 American cactus garden